Skip to content

 Time Measurement: The chrono Library

-The progress bar needs to calculate speed and estimate remaining time, which requires precise time measurement. std::chrono is the time library introduced in C++11.
-While its syntax is a bit verbose, it's powerful and type-safe.
+The progress bar requires calculating speed and estimating time, which necessitates precise time measurement. std::chrono is the time library introduced in C++11.
+Although the syntax is a bit verbose, it is powerful and type-safe.

-auto t_start = std::chrono::steady_clock::now();steady_clock guarantees that time only moves forward and isn't affected by system time adjustments, making it suitable for measuring time intervals. auto type deduction comes in handy here; otherwise, you'd have to write std::chrono::time_point<std::chrono::steady_clock>, which is a headache just thinking about it.
+std::chrono::steady_clock ensures time only moves forward and isn't affected by system time adjustments, making it suitable for measuring intervals. auto type deduction comes in handy here; otherwise, you'd have to write std::chrono::time_point<std::chrono::steady_clock>, which is a headache just thinking about it.

 Building the Basic Framework